riongull/dash-incubator-rules/rules.md

 [Admins](#4-admins) will allocate funding in support of our [Dash Vision](#12-dash-vision) using the following priorities, in order of highest importance first.

-1. Funding and kickstarting the development of dApps on Dash Platform
+1. Funding and kickstarting the development of dApps and user adoption of Dash Platform to grow Dash adoption
 2. Prioritizing Social, Video, E-commerce, Retail, Identity Security, Payments, P2P commerce dApps
 3. Funding development that improves onboarding for Platform users
 4. Funding development that improves and sustains the Incubator itself
-5. Kickstarting user growth on Platform
+5. Enabling and promoting user growth and adoption of Dash as a mainstream fiat currency payments alternative
 6. Funding Protocol development to support and implement the Incubator's Strategy when needed
 7. Funding the development of tools and resources that aid developers, users and providers of Dash Platform
 8. Funding promotion of Platform related features and dApps to developers and end-users